-Unfortunately, after bringing the apothecary home I had to head back to our place in Vermont.
+Unfortunately, after bringing the chippy apothecary cabinet home, I had to head back to our place in Vermont.

-Upon returning here to Maine, I thrifted a few silver pieces, picked up some pink tulips, and brought along an old photo of my father and me skiing over 50 years ago.
+Upon returning to Maine, I thrifted a few silver pieces, picked up some pink tulips, and brought out an old photo of my father and me skiing over 50 years ago.

 You may also like this small DIY card catalog that I redesigned.
 A piece my father made.
-He used it on his workbench for storeage of nails, bolts, and more.
+He used it on his workbench for storage of nails, bolts, and more.

 One early morning in March, I took a drive up the coast to pick up the custom drawer.
 It was a dummy drawer, which was fine.